Knossos Palace: a plunge into the heart of Minoan civilization

 Knossos Palace was first built around 1900 BC.
 However, the site underwent a major reconstruction around 1700 BC, following a major earthquake.
 These reconstructions marked the expansion and improvement of the palace, which became more imposing and sophisticated over time.
 This phenomenon of regular reconstruction reflects the resilience of the Minoans, who were able to adapt their architecture to natural changes while maintaining the grandeur of their civilization.

-The Palace of Knossos also served as a religious and cultural center.
-It was home to some splendid frescoes.
-These illustrate the beliefs and rites of the Minoans.
+Knossos Palace also served as a religious and cultural center.
+It housed splendid frescoes.
+These illustrate Minoan beliefs and rituals.
 They depict religious scenes, gods and celebrations.
-The Minoans used natural pigments to create vivid works of art.
+The Minoans, for example, used natural pigments to create vivid works of art.

-The frescoes feature sacred rituals, such as the dancing of the priestesses.
+The frescoes highlight sacred rituals, such as the priestesses’ dance.
 This symbolizes divine worship.
-In addition, the bull occupies a central place in many of the frescoes.
+The bull also occupies a central place in several frescoes.
 It is closely linked to religious rites.
 Consequently, the importance of the bull in the frescoes reflects the profound beliefs of the Minoans.

 It’s important to note that these frescoes are not mere decorations.
 In fact, they served as a means of transmitting myths and cultural values.
 In this way, they enabled the Minoans to preserve their history and religion for future generations.

-Knossos Palace lies some five kilometers south of the modern city of Heraklion, on the fertile Messara plain, one of the most important agricultural regions on the island of Crete.
+Knossos Palace lies about five kilometers south of the modern city of Heraklion, on the fertile Messara plain, one of the most important agricultural regions on the island of Crete.
 This location was not chosen at random.
-It offered easy access to abundant agricultural resources and to the sea routes linking Crete to other Mediterranean islands and neighboring civilizations.
+It provided easy access to abundant agricultural resources and to the sea routes linking Crete to other Mediterranean islands and neighboring civilizations.

 An ideal location for trade and agriculture